Wojtazzzz/ShareQ/README.md

 To install the application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-account/Askfm-Clone.git`
+1. Clone the repository: `git clone https://github.com/Wojtazzzz/ShareQ.git`
-2. Navigate to the project directory: `cd Askfm-Clone`
+2. Navigate to the project directory: `cd ShareQ`
 3. Install the dependencies for the frontend: `cd client` and run `npm install`
 4. Install the dependencies for the backend: `cd ../server` and run `npm install`
 5. Start the application: `npm run dev`